Sharing Hope With the World

 My life has been a progression of both challenges and successes.

 I will not tell you the path has been easy.
 It was often extremely painful.
 At times, the author you all call Peggy McAloon, wanted to give up and stop trying.
 Have you ever felt that way?

 This website is devoted to those of you who have stumbled like me along life’s path.
 There are no absolute or perfect answers to anything.

 The best we can do in this life is to believe in ourselves.
-It’s critical for us to share the inspiration we have found in the hope it will help others.
+It’s critical for us to share the inspiration we find in the hope it will help others.

-As I grew and began to study the history of the world, I decided I wanted to someday travel to view some of the grand cathedrals of the world.
+As I grew and began to study the history of the world, I decided I wanted to travel someday to view some of the grand cathedrals of the world.
 The magic of the Sistine Chapel and the works of Michelangelo and Raphael overwhelmed my senses as I gazed at the pictures in our history books.
 I dreamed of personally experiencing the wonders of the finest buildings ever erected to worship God.
-There was never a time I didn’t believe in Guardian Angels and I had experienced miracles of faith.
-I was filled with hope that the dream would someday come true.
+There was never a time I didn’t believe in Guardian Angels.
+I experienced miracles of faith.
+On a daily basis, I lived with the hope the dream would someday come true.

 That dream brings me to this day.
-I am standing in one of the most awe-inspiring cathedrals ever created.
+Looking to the north, I am standing in one of the most awe-inspiring cathedrals ever created.
 I can feel God in the very core of my soul, as I stand and drink in the colors.
 It is inconceivable that a mere mortal could ever create the colors in stained glass that bombard my senses here.

-There are greens that are so dark they very nearly dissolve into black at their core.
+There are greens so dark they very nearly dissolve into black at their core.
 Those incredibly dark greens filter into soft yellow tones as I gaze through the window.
 Every imaginable hue of yellow ochre and orange pigments glows in the rays of the rising sun.
-The horizon itself is ablaze with a crimson color so brilliant that I am forced to avert my eyes.
-It is impossible to describe the array of colors that are etched across my field of vision.
+The horizon itself is ablaze with a crimson color so brilliant I’m forced to avert my eyes.
+It’s impossible to describe the array of colors etched across my field of vision.
 The hope of a brand new day that will bring me closer to my dreams is fresh and vibrant in my new awakening.

-I am humbled as I realize that I have achieved a major dream in life.
-I read the travel brochures constantly and believed my journey would start in Rome.
+I am humbled as I realize that I have achieved one of my greatest dreams in life.
+The travel brochures I read made me believe my journey would start in Rome.
 I now suddenly understand that I just needed to open my mind and heart to my surroundings.
 The ultimate moment of goal achievement is here today, on the shores of a Wisconsin lake in God’s resplendent Cathedral of Nature.

-It is bewildering to me that I have never understood before this moment that the most spectacular of the houses of worship would be in the very landscape the Creator placed for me to discover.
+It’s bewildering to me that I have never understood before this moment that the most spectacular of the houses of worship would be in the very landscape the Creator placed for me to discover.
 Perhaps being older isn’t such a bad thing.
-I have grown through the years and have come to respect so many things I took for granted throughout my life.
+I’ve grown through the years and have come to respect so many things I took for granted throughout my life.

 Hope Can Be Found in our Simple Surroundings

 Fall in Wisconsin is an astounding spectacle of changing hues.
 The transmutation of colors in the maple, birch, and oak trees explode against a backdrop of stately pines and limestone cliffs.
-The rising sun provides another rich palette of crimson and gold, which reflect from the dancing surface of the quiet waves shimmering across the surface of the lake.
+A rising sun provides another rich palette of crimson and gold, which reflects from the dancing surface of the quiet waves.
+Brilliance and beauty shimmer across the surface of the lake.

-It is at this moment that I hear the first shot.
-I feel as if I have been catapulted from my serene worship of creation and into the confusion of man’s innate ability to change the very essence of the air that I breathe.
+It’s at this moment I hear the first shot.
+I feel as if I have been catapulted from my serene worship of creation into the confusion of man’s innate ability to change the very essence of the air that I breathe.

 Hope in Dedication

-I learned as a small child that geese mate forever.
+Peggy McAloon learned as a small child that geese mate forever.
 Unlike man, they choose only one mate for a lifetime.
-As I watch the V-shaped formation of birds fly over my rooftop, I count 15 birds.
-I am convinced that the hunter has taken down one of the group, leaving one bird alone and one goose down along the lakeshore near the river opening.
+Yet again, as I view the V-shaped formation of birds over my rooftop, I count 15 birds.
+I’m convinced the hunter has taken down one of the group, leaving one bird alone and one goose down near the river opening.

 How many times in life do we feel like the solitary goose?
-How many times do we feel so totally alone that we don’t know where we will find the strength to just get through the next few minutes?
-I have always counted the geese as they make their migratory way north in the spring and back south in the fall.
+Can You remember the times you feel so utterly alone you don’t know where to find the strength to get through the next few minutes?
+I’ve always counted the geese as they make their migratory way north in the spring and back south in the fall.
 Somehow I understand that the formations in liquid flight will contain an unequal number of birds.

-Each time I count the birds, a part of my soul weeps for the solitary bird which flies just slightly behind and off a perfect V-shaped flight formation.
-I can identify with the bird that flies alone, because it is how I have felt so often during my life.
-It is devastating to feel that kind of total alienation from love and comfort.
+Each time I count the birds, a part of my soul weeps for the solitary bird flying just slightly behind and off a perfect V-shaped flight formation.
+I can identify with the bird that flies alone because it is how I have felt so often during my life.
+It’s devastating to feel that kind of total alienation from love and comfort.